Anti-Ethiopian sentiment: Somalia

-Anti-Ethiopian sentiment as foreign policy appeared during the War in Somalia following Ethiopian government support for the US-led war on terror against jihadist militant groups in the region.
-On 28 December 2006, the Ethiopian government, backed by the Transitional Federal Government of Somalia (TFG), entered Mogadishu and expelled leaders of Union of Islamic Court (UIC).
-As the conflict intensified, the Islamic Courts Union, Alliance for the Re-liberation of Somalia (ARS), and more remarkably, Al-Shabaab have publicized an increase of anti-Ethiopian attitude while the latter became more influential to circulate as a movement.
+Anti-Ethiopian sentiment became a feature of Somali foreign policy and militant rhetoric during the War in Somalia (2006–2009).
+Following Ethiopian government support for the US-led war on terror, Ethiopian forces, acting with the Transitional Federal Government of Somalia, entered Mogadishu on 28 December 2006 and expelled leaders of the Union of Islamic Courts (UIC).
+As the conflict escalated, the UIC, the Alliance for the Re-liberation of Somalia (ARS), and especially Al-Shabaab actively promoted and amplified anti-Ethiopian attitudes, with Al-Shabaab using the sentiment to strengthen its position and broaden its appeal as a movement.